-View the course requirements and layout, course descriptions, a sample four-year plan, as well as learn more about the business administration program at Spring Arbor University in the course catalog, taken from the undergraduate catalog.
+View the course requirements and layout, course descriptions, a sample four-year plan, as well as learn more about the business administration program at Spring Arbor University in the undergraduate catalog.

 The business administration major provides an avenue for immediate employment and for advancement to upper levels of management.
 Employers seek graduates for positions ranging from business manager and sales representative to production supervisor and project planner.
 Graduates may obtain positions in manufacturing, retailing, construction, financial institutions, government and other related fields.
 Over 90 percent of all businesses have less than 25 employees and these businesses employ about half of the nation’s workforce.
 Jobs in these organizations require business majors who can tackle a variety of issues.
 Entrepreneurial interest includes working for a small business, returning to a family-owned business or aspiring to start a business.